 HOUSTON — Cosmonaut Elena Serova, soon to become Russia’s first woman in space in nearly two decades, insists her first priority is to perform her duties as professionally as her U.S., European and Russian male colleagues during her five-plus month stay aboard the six-person International Space Station.
 On Sept.
 25 Serova will launch as the flight engineer, or backup pilot, for Soyuz TMA-14M Commander Alexander Samokutyaev, during the spacecraft’s six-hour sprint to the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Russian Cosmonaut Elena Serova Says Job Performance Top Priority".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Russian Cosmonaut Elena Serova Says Job Performance Top Priority".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.